 They always want at least 4 and usually 5 of these pretty little green muffins.
 Did I mention that they are under 4 and under 2 years old?

-Hungry bellies.
 No wonder I feel like I make these ALL the time.

 But when it’s quality ingredients and a good source of fruits and vegetables and whole grains, it’s hard to fight it.
 (And I've got a note in the recipe card about how to make these with honey so they are naturally sweetened too.)

 Plus these mini banana and spinach muffins are so pretty and they smell absolutely amazing when they are baking.